KittyGiraudel/SJSJ/README.md

 ### L

 * [LocalForage](/glossary/LOCALFORAGE.md): *to be completed.*
-* [Lodash](/glossary/LODASH.md): a toolbelt with bunch of helpers to work with Javascript data types (string, object,...) in a much more simpler way.
+* [Lodash](/glossary/LODASH.md): a toolbelt with bunch of helpers to work with JavaScript data types (string, object,...) in a much more simpler way.

 ### M